minprog/platforms/data-structures/jaccard/contents.md

 ### Step 1: Analyze

 First analyze the file.
 Read the file and try to understand how it is working.
-For every function in the file, write down (in the commentary above the function) it's current big O complexity.
+For every function in the file, write down (in the commentary above the function) its current big O complexity.

 ### Step 2: Improve